ArchivesServer/archivesserver.github.io/docs/glossary.md

 **Ice, rarely “intrusion countermeasures electronics”**: Software devoted to protecting computer servers and devices from unauthorized access.
 Ice often uses “weak” AI.

-**Icebreaker, rarely “intrusion countercountermeasures”**: A program used for circumnavigating or deactivating ice and gaining access to secured data.
+**Icebreaker, rarely “intrusion countermeasures”**: A program used for circumnavigating or deactivating ice and gaining access to secured data.
 Often uses “weak” AI.

 **ID, also “ident”**: Personal digital identification, usually accessible via wireless prompt.
 Often worn as a tag implanted under the skin, usually in the back of the hand.
 Carries basic contact information such as name and eddress.
 Also carries credaccount data for financial transactions, with coded security software at various levels to prevent unauthorized access.
 Although not legally required, IDs are in such widespread use that failure to respond to an ID ping can arouse suspicion with security personnel.

 **Infobroker**: A dealer in information.